-“Enlarge your vision.
+“How can I get out of my comfort zone in sales?”
+Enlarge your vision.
 If your mind can’t handle the figure, your pocket most certainly won’t

 This is tragic in selling.
 It limits the seller.
 It is the reason why many sellers present only the cheapest item in their menu believing that people will only buy if it’s lowly priced and won’t if it’s not.
-They have convinced themselves that a payment of 1,500shs per month for insurance is easier than one of 15,000shs and so they simply don’t present the latter; not only don’t they present it, it doesn’t even cross their mind.
+They have convinced themselves that a payment of 1,500shs per month for insurance is easier than one of 15,000shs.
+And so they simply don’t present the latter; not only don’t they present it, it doesn’t even cross their mind to do so.

 What to do then?
 Get out of your comfort zone.
-Go browsing in a high end mall (Village Market, Galleria, Garden City) and ask to fit a shirt way beyond your means; sit at a restaurant there and ask for a soda or cup of tea; visit a car dealership and ask to be shown the features of the V8 Land Cruiser- better still, climb into the driver’s seat and rev the engine; or, start small; apply for a passport even if you don’t need it and, next time you are shopping use your Visa card and not cash.
+Go browsing in a high end mall (Village Market, Galleria, Garden City) and ask to fit a shirt way beyond your means.
+Sit at a restaurant there and ask for a soda or cup of tea.
+Visit a car dealership and ask to be shown the features of the V8 Land Cruiser or your dream car (if you have ever dreamt that far).
+Better still, climb into the driver’s seat and rev the engine.
+Or, start small; apply for a passport even if you don’t need it and, next time you are shopping use your Visa card and not cash.
 Repeat these actions until you are comfortable; and then raise the ante.
 None of them will cost you financially; but, all, will grow you phenomenally.